filipondios/object-reconstruction/README.md

 | 1            | 21.1189  | 13.0215  | 118            | 133               | 821              |
 | 0.5          | 36.9881  | 22.4789  | 228            | 243               | 1531             |

-> [!NOTE]
-> Compared to v1.0.0, version v1.1.0 introduces significant performance optimizations.
-For the I.R function (using a 0.5 step), execution time was reduced from 16.313 seconds to 36.99 ms, representing a 99.77% time reduction (441.03x speedup).
-Similarly, the M.R function saw an improvement from 44.7234 seconds to 22.48 ms, achieving a 99.95% reduction and a massive 1,989.57x speedup.
-You can see the reasons for this improvement in the [CHANGELOG.md](docs/CHANGELOG.md) file.

 Results for the simplified (voxel-based) algorithm implementation:

 | Resolution (units) | I.R (ms)  | M.R (ms) | Total Voxels  | Active Voxels  | Active %  |